MDSD-Tools/Docker-Sftp/README.md

 By default, the user cannot write to any directory.
 You have to mount a writable volume that can be used for sftp.

-Docker images are available on the [Github Docker Registry](https://github.com/orgs/mdsd-tools/packages/container/package/sftp-server).
+Docker images are available on the [MDSD.tools Registry](https://docker.mdsd.tools/?#!taglist/sftp-server).